 Fatigue is a prominent feature of the keto flu and can be extreme.
 Sometimes the symptoms are subtle, at other times you feel like you can barely get up.
 This is most often from not getting enough electrolytes while on keto, so luckily there is an easy remedy.

-We have a post dedicated solely to keto flu, what it is and the best 5 remedies to getting over keto flu.
+We have a post dedicated solely to keto flu, what it is and the best remedies.

 Thirst and Frequent Urination